Endotrivial modules for finite groups via homotopy theory: Notation and preliminaries

 \section{Notation and preliminaries}

-This short section collects some conventions, definitions of the categories we use, as well as the notion of coefficient systems and model for $\stmod_{kG}$ used in Theorem~\ref{main}; we give some detail in the hope to make the paper accessible to both group theorists and topologists.
-The casual reader might want to only glance the definitions in Section~\ref{coeff-subsec} on coefficient systems used in Section~\ref{mainproofs}, and refer back to it at relevant points in that section if confusion arises.
+This short section collects some conventions and definitions, giving some detail, in the hope to make the paper accessible to both group theorists and topologists.
+We defer certain parts of the discussion of coefficient systems and derived categories to \S\ref{coeff-subsub} and \S\ref{rickard-subsec} respectively.